AShiningRay/SwanKernel-LGV20/README.md

 10. Configurable wakelock blocker (boeffla) for roms that have some "unneeded" wakelocks enabled by default and/or users that know which wakelocks can be blocked for better battery life.
 11. Dynamic FSync, giving better IO performance in general and a massive boost to random writes without compromising data integrity by outright disabling FSync.
 12. Anxiety IO Scheduler enabled by default, offering a read bias and lower latency in IO operations.
 13. Updated to Linux 3.18.140 with security updates, fixes and a lot more.
-Some extra updates will follow once i deem it stable enough to receive new features.
+Some extra updates will follow.
+14. Wireguard support.

 As for the `UVExtreme` variant, it has the following features as well: